-Wise Food Company and the ReadyStore for instance, both sell pre-packed food stocks in square buckets.
+Some Prepper (Preparing for Disaster) Suppliers, sell pre-packed food stocks in square buckets.
 That makes it easier to lash them together with some belting or ropes, lay a small board over the top for a smooth surface, and toss a nice piece of fabric over it all.
 You can make coffee tables, end tables, and also - as I did - modular love-seats to sit on.
 If you don't brag to your guests and tell them, they may never ever guess!

 You will know, and when you need to get at your stored food in an emergency - it will be right there!

 This site is about online shopping guides.
-If you are new to this, or have never seen food for emergencies packaged, I can guide you to some starting places.
-If you like someone else to do all the preparation work for you, you'll want to check out some companies that specialize in freeze-drying food and vaccum-sealing the meals so that they can last 30 years or so.
-You can deal with these decisions once, find where to store food for emergencies, and then go on with your normal work.
-I know of a few such companies, although I believe there are more.
+If you are new to this, or have never seen food for emergencies packaged, I can guide you to some starting places to order such packaged food.
+If you like someone else to do all the preparation work for you, you'll want to check out some companies that specialize in freeze-drying food and vaccum-sealing the meals so that they can last a while.

 Let's consider the science behind the process.
 You may know that storing food in the proper container helps prevent the food from becoming stale.
 Companies like Wise Food Storage have researched and worked out some processes, that truly allow you to store food for emergencies long-term, and it will be safe, and tasty too!